 - Navigate to the folder where you want to save the image.

 - Type a file name for the image.

 - Select a file type.
 See Which Graphics File Format Is Best To Use When? if you are unsure what to choose.

 - Hold the Alt key down while pressing Print Screen to capture only the active window.

-    - Generally the GIF format works best when saving screen shots of application windows.
+- Generally the PNG or GIF format works best when saving screen shots of application windows.
 The JPEG format usually makes screen shots (especially those with text) blurry, blotchy and discolored.

 - See related resources below for more screen shot tips and listings of screen capture software that offers many more options for capturing screens and portions of screens on Windows and Macintosh computers.